 - Campus: Any building or property owned or controlled by the institution within the same reasonably contiguous geographic area and used by the institution in the direct support of, or related to, its educational purpose. - Clery Geography: Buildings and property that belong to parts of the institution's campus; the institution's non-campus buildings and property; and public property within or immediately adjacent to and accessible from the campus. - Non-Campus Building or Property: Buildings or property owned or controlled by a student organization, such as a fraternity or sorority, recognized by the institution, and any building or property (other than a branch campus) owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is used by students and is not within the same reasonable contiguous geographical area of the institution.
-Non-campus property includes: - o OSU Healthcare Clinic: 2345 Southwest BLVD - o OSU Center Financial Services: 2401 Southwest BLVD - o OSU Houston Center: 717 So.
-Houston Center - o OSU Rural Health: 1716 So.
-Phoenix Ave. - o OSU Center for Health Systems Innovation 810 S Cincinnati - o OSU Medical Center 802 S Jackson - o OSU Behavioral Medicine Clinic 2448 E 81st St - OSU Eastgate Clinic 140102 E 21st St - o OSU Neurology Clinic 7134 S Yale Ave. - OSU Physicians Medicine 5635 Martin Luther King Jr Blvd - OSU Addiction Clinic 6333 E. Skely Dr. - o 100 S. Bliss Ave, Tahlequah, Ok.
+Non-campus property includes: - OSU Healthcare Clinic: 2345 Southwest BLVD - o OSU Center Financial Services: 2401 Southwest BLVD - o OSU Houston Center: 717 So.
+Houston Center - OSU Rural Health: 1716 So.
+Phoenix Ave. - o OSU Hardesty Clinic 1013 E. 66th Place - o OSU Medical Center 802 S Jackson - OSU Behavioral Medicine Clinic 5310 E. 31st East - OSU Eastgate Clinic 140102 E 21st St - OSU Neurology Clinic 7134 S Yale Ave. - o OSU OB-GYN South Clinic 6126 E. 61st Street - o 19500 E. Ross St, Tahlequah, Ok.
 74465 - Public Property: All public property that is within the same reasonably contiguous geographic area of the institution, such as a sidewalk, street or other thoroughfare, or parking facility, and is adjacent to a facility owned or controlled by the institution, if the facility is used by the institution in direct support of, or in a manner related to the institution's educational purposes.